Skip to main content

 Things to spot:

-• Android Chrome shares the same fingerprint as desktop Chrome too.
+• Android Chrome shares the same fingerprint as desktop Chrome.
 Same TLS, same H2.
 The wire-level difference is the UA string (Mobile Safari/537.36) and sec-ch-ua-mobile: ?1.

-• Chrome on iOS shows up as Safari at the wire level, because iOS WebKit forces every browser onto the system networking stack.
-So chrome-148-ios shares its TLS handshake and JA4 hash with safari-18-ios.
+• Chrome on iOS shows up as Safari at the wire level, since iOS WebKit forces every browser onto the system networking stack. chrome-148-ios shares its TLS handshake and JA4 hash with safari-18-ios.
 They split only on H2 SETTINGS values (chrome-148-ios advertises 2,3,4,9 vs Safari's 2,4,3,5,9) and the User-Agent.

 • Firefox and Safari each get their own JA4 / peetprint / akamai.
 Different cipher list, different SETTINGS, different pseudo-header order.